taniki/digital-humanities/_posts/books/2013-01-30-debates_in_DH.md

 ---
 title: Debates in the digital humanities

+category: books
 ---

+Todo list:
-- [ ] Hypothesis: Is there a shift analog -> digital ?
+- Hypothesis: Is there a shift analog -> digital ?
-- [ ] Position: Why limit the shift to scholarship ?
+- Position: Why limit the shift to scholarship ?

 ## "this is why we fight"

-bibliographie à chercher
+Check those articles:
-- [ ] Humanities in America (Lyne Cheney)
+- Humanities in America (Lyne Cheney)
-- [ ] Speaking for the humanities (ACLS Report)
+- Speaking for the humanities (ACLS Report)

 Values of digital humanities
 - Opennes